62 people are interested

 2440 W 28th Street, Yuma, AZ 85364, US

 CASA of Yuma County recruits, screens, trains, and supervises community volunteers to serve as Court Appointed Special Advocate (CASA) volunteers.
-CASA volunteers are appointed by a judge to advocate in court for the safe, permanent future of abused, neglected, and abandoned children.
+CASA Volunteers are appointed by a judge to advocate in court for the safe, permanent future of abused, neglected, and abandoned children.
 What does having a Court Appointed Special Advocate (CASA) mean to an abused child?
 Imagine what it would be like to lose your parents, not because of something you did, but because they can't - or won't - take care of you.
 Now, into your life come dozens of strangers: police, foster parents, social workers, judges, lawyers, and more.
-Having a CASA means having a trained and committed adult advocate for your best interests.
+Having a CASA Volunteer means having a trained and committed adult advocate for your best interests.
 Join our family of volunteers, everyday people like you, who are committed to improving children's lives.
 Be a Court Appointed Special Advocate.

 2440 W 28th StreetYuma, AZ 85364

 - Child Welfare